j4rl/dad-a-base/README.md

 Dad jokes in swedish

 ## Functions
-- Simple form to store a dad-jopke in a dad-a-base (Heeey!)
+- Simple form to store a dad-joke in a dad-a-base (Heeey! :-))
+- Upvote and downvote functionality for each joke
+- View jokes sorted by most popular (highest score)